About 1000 Hearts

 When others started wanting to make hearts, I shared the original template and in 2018, set up an Etsy shop to sell kits and hearts.
 Earnings from the shop funded the increasing amount of hearts I was giving out all over the place.

 As the community and project grew, I continued to work in non-profit organisations and ran 1000 Hearts before and after work and on weekends.
-Over time, this became less and less sustainable and in late 2023, fearing burnout, I took four months away from the project to reflect on how to move forward.
+Over time, this became less and less sustainable and in January 2024, I took a massive leap of faith and left my role as Director in a local cancer charity to focus full-time on building 1000 Hearts as a thriving social enterprise.